RENEWAL PROCEDURES

 In making a renewal decision, the board of trustees will:

 a.
-Ground its decisions in evidence of the school’s performance over the term of the performance certificate in accordance with the performance framework set forth therein;
+Ground its decisions in evidence of the school’s performance over the term of the performance certificate;

-The board of trustees will renew any charter in which the public charter school met all of the terms of its performance certificate at the time of renewal.
-The board of trustees may either renew or nonrenew any charter in which the public charter school failed to meet one (1) or more of the terms of its performance certificate.
+The board of trustees will renew any charter in which the public charter school met all of the terms of its performance certificate at the time of renewal for a term of twelve (12) years or, in the case of a pilot charter, a renewal term of six (6) years.
+The board of trustees may either renew for a six (6) year term or choose not to renew any charter in which the public charter school failed to meet one (1) or more of the terms of its performance certificate.
+A decision not to renew a charter or to deny a revision of a charter may be appealed to the office of administrative hearings and is subject to judicial review as a contested case in accordance with Idaho law.

-When a charter originally approved by this district is nonrenewed or revoked, or the board of directors of the public charter school terminates the charter, the assets of the public charter school remaining after all debts of the public charter school have been satisfied must be returned to the district for distribution in accordance with applicable law.
+The assets of the public charter school remaining after all debts of the public charter school have been satisfied must be returned to the district for distribution in accordance with applicable law.
 The assets shall first be distributed to satisfy outstanding payroll obligations for employees of the public charter school, including any tax, PERSI and other employee benefit obligations, then to creditors of the school, and then to the district.
 If the assets of the public charter school are insufficient to pay all parties to whom the school owes compensation, the prioritization of the distribution of assets may be determined by decree of a court of law.
+Assets purchased using federal funds shall be returned to the district for redistribution among other public charter schools authorized by the board of trustees.

 ♦ ♦ ♦ ♦ ♦ ♦ ♦